devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline-legacy.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/creating-application/workflow-ci-pipeline/linked-ci-pipeline-3.png)

 After creating a linked CI pipeline, you can create a CD pipeline.
 You cannot trigger build from linked CI  pipeline, it can be triggered only from source CI pipeline.
 Initially you will not see any images to deploy in CD pipeline created from `linked CI pipeline`.
 Trigger build in source CI pipeline to see the images in CD pipeline of linked CI pipeline.
-After this, whenever you trigger buld in source CI pipeline, the build images will be listed in CD pipeline of `linked CI pipeline` too.
+After this, whenever you trigger build in source CI pipeline, the build images will be listed in CD pipeline of `linked CI pipeline` too.

 ## C. Incoming Webhook